-- 18. Environmental and social impacts under the Project are mostly anticipated under Component 1, which will provide financing for MSME activities.
-Components 2 and 3 will finance technical assistance and project management activities, respectively, and as such will not have a physical footprint on the environment or local communities and will not be associated with tangible environmental and social impacts.
+- 18. Environmental and social impacts from the Project are anticipated mostly under Component 1, which provides financing for MSME activities.
+Components 2 and 3 finance technical assistance and Project management respectively, and as such will not have a physical footprint on the environment or local communities and will not be associated with tangible environmental and social impacts.
 Component 4 will be activated to provide contingency funding under emergency circumstances.
-The definition of eligible activities under this component and related environmental and social screening and risk management measures will be described in a dedicated chapter of Project Operations Manual (POM). - 19.
-Where they do occur, under any component of the Project, environmental and social impacts will be managed by the principles and procedures described the present ESMF in a manner consistent with the objectives and requirements of the World Bank ESF and national legislation of Georgia. - 20.
-The possible environmental and social impacts of the Project are mainly associated with the activities of MSMEs that would benefit from grants, loan interest rate co-financing, or guarantees under Component 1.
-As the specific Project-financed activities cannot be determined at Project preparation stage, the present ESMF lays out the process, roles and responsibilities for the screening, management, and monitoring of environmental and social risks during Project implementation stage. - 21.
+The definition of eligible activities under this component and related environmental and social screening and risk management measures are described in a dedicated chapter of Project Operations Manual (POM). - 19.
+Where they do occur, under any component of the Project, environmental and social impacts shall be managed by the principles and procedures described the present ESMF in a manner consistent with the objectives and requirements of the World Bank ESF and national legislation of Georgia. - 20.
+The likely environmental and social impacts of the Project are mainly associated with the activities of MSMEs that would benefit from grants, loan interest rate co-financing, or guarantees under Component 1.
+As the specific Project-financed activities could not be determined at Project preparation stage, the present ESMF lays out the process, roles and responsibilities for the screening, management, and monitoring of environmental and social risks during Project implementation stage. - 21.
 The range of possible impacts is broad and diverse, including but not limited to noise, dust, or odor generation, air, water or soil pollution, use of pesticides (relevant to agricultural enterprises), liquid and solid waste, including toxic/hazardous waste, use of natural resources, risks related to labor and working conditions, occupational health and safety, risks related to construction or rehabilitation works, among others.
-Additionally, key social risks of the Project may relate to the ability of all citizens, especially vulnerable and disadvantaged groups, to receive information, engage with, and benefit from the project in an equitable manner, and to access the project grievance mechanism.
-The Project may pose risks to biodiversity and/or cultural heritage if MSME activities are conducted in close proximity to protected areas, natural or cultural monuments.
-These risks will be avoided or minimized to the extent possible and, where unavoidable, will be mitigated in line with the provisions described in the present ESMF and Georgian national legislation.
+Additionally, key social risks of the Project may relate to the ability of all citizens, especially vulnerable and disadvantaged groups, to receive information, engage with, and benefit from the Project in an equitable manner, and to access the Project grievance mechanism.
+The Project may pose risks to biodiversity and/or cultural heritage if MSME activities are conducted in proximity to protected areas, natural or cultural monuments.
+These risks will be avoided or minimized to the extent possible and, where unavoidable, will be mitigated in line with the provisions described in the present ESMF and the national legislation of Georgia.
 The Project is not expected to cause impacts related to land acquisition, land use restrictions, or involuntary resettlement (this excludes land and property transactions conducted on willing buyer willing seller basis).
 This will be verified via screening procedures described in the present ESMF and included in the ESMS due diligence procedures of the respective financial intermediaries. - 22.
-The Relief and Recovery for MSMEs Project is financed by the World Bank, and as such the objectives and requirements of the World Bank ESF apply to all Project-financed activities.
-This section provides a summary of the World Bank ESF Environmental and Social Standards (ESS) and their relevance to the Project.3
+The Relief and Recovery for MSMEs Project is financed by the World Bank, and the requirements of the World Bank ESF apply to all Project-financed activities.
+This section provides a summary of the